Facial Trauma Staten Island, Oral And Maxillofacial Surgery Treatment

 The compassion and expertise of our oral surgeons combined with the state-of-the-art technology and advanced treatment options available at Staten Island Oral & Maxillofacial Surgery help to ensure the best possible functional and aesthetic outcome for your facial structures following injury.

-As skilled oral and maxillofacial surgeons, Dr. Hoffman, Dr. Lam, and Dr. Stein are qualified to treat a broad range of injuries to the teeth, mouth, jaw, and key facial structures, such as the eyes, nose, and cheeks.
+As skilled oral and maxillofacial surgeons, our doctors and oral surgery team are qualified to treat a broad range of injuries to the teeth, mouth, jaw, and key facial structures, such as the eyes, nose, and cheeks.

 Our oral surgeons are qualified to manage and treat a wide variety of traumatic facial injuries.
 At Staten Island Oral & Maxillofacial Surgery, patients can receive treatment for soft tissue injuries to the skin and gums, facial bone injuries, and trauma to the eyes, nerves, and salivary glands.
 Injuries that we treat include:

 - Facial lacerations (tears in the skin of the face)

 - Facial bone fractures